This Guide contains general information but does not provide legal advice.

 What can I expect if I am a witness in a hearing?

 You may be allowed to sit and watch the hearing until it is your turn to testify.
 However, witnesses are often “excluded” from the hearing until they complete their testimony.
 That prevents a witness from being influenced by the testimony of others.
 If a witness exclusion order is made, you will be asked to leave the hearing room (if the hearing is in person) or to wait in a virtual waiting room (if the hearing is by videoconference).
 When it is your turn to testify, you will be invited into the hearing.

-Before you start to testify, the Chair will ask you to promise to tell the truth.
+Before you start to testify, the chair will ask you the following questions:

 The lawyer who asked you to attend the hearing will ask you questions.
-The lawyer for the other party may also ask you questions — this is called “cross-examination.”
+This is called “examination-in-chief.”
+The lawyer for the other party may also ask you questions.
+This is called “cross-examination.”
 Either lawyer may show you documents and ask you questions about them.
 The panel members may also ask you questions.

 What if I require accommodation?